mvcds/my-library/programmin-paradigms-for-dummies/Concurrency.md

 ---

-Concurrent programming is much easier with declarative concurrent paradigm.
+[[Concurrent Programming]] is much easier with declarative concurrent paradigm.

 And much simpler if the nondeterminism were controlled in some way, so that it is not visible to the programmer[^1]